 San Carlo al Lazzaretto, Milan, Renaissance church in Porta Venezia district, Milan, Italy

-San Carlo al Lazzaretto is an octagonal church in the Porta Venezia district with eight walls lined by Ionic stone columns and Serlian windows on each side.
-A central dome topped with a lantern crowns the structure.
+San Carlo al Lazzaretto is an octagonal Renaissance church in the Porta Venezia district of Milan, with eight sides framed by Ionic stone columns and Serlian windows.
+A central dome with a lantern sits above the structure, visible from the surrounding area of the former Lazaretto.

 The community of curious travelers